Chichester District: Composition

-The Local Alliance and Greens sit together as a group, which forms the council's largest opposition group.
+The Local Alliance, Independents, and sole Green councillor sit together as the Green and Local Alliance Group, which forms the council's largest opposition group.
 The next election is due in 2027.

 Elections

 Since the last boundary changes in 2019 the council has comprised 36 councillors representing 21 wards, with each ward electing one, two or three councillors.
 Elections are held every four years.

 Councillors and wards

 List of Chichester district councillors by ward: